aale12/CSC500Portfolio/README.md

 ## Shopping Cart App

 ### 📌 Overview
-This repository contains a small interactive shopping cart application implemented for **CSC500 – Principles of Programming**.
+This repository contains a small interactive shopping cart application implemented for **CSC500 – Principles of Programming - Portfolio**.
 The program defines two main types:

 - `ItemToPurchase` — represents a purchasable item with name, price, quantity, and description.
 - `ShoppingCart` — represents a customer's cart and provides methods to add, remove, modify items, and print summaries.

-The program runs as a console application and exposes a simple single-letter menu to manipulate the shopping cart.
+The program runs as a console application and produces a simple single-letter menu to manipulate the shopping cart.

 ---